-- 1. The student begins his/her clinical participation by first assisting a Radiologic Technologist in the completion of duties. - 2.
+- 1. The student begins his/her clinical participation by first observing a Radiologic Technologist in the completion of duties under direct supervision of a qualified Radiographer. - 2.
 This participation moves from a passive mode of observation to a more active mode of assisting the technologist in radiographic examinations.
-The rate of student progress is dependent upon the ability, dedication, and initiative of the student to comprehend and perform the various tasks. - 3.
-As the student gains experience in various procedure(s) and demonstrates competency, he/she gradually moves into an independent clinical performance stage.
-At this point the student is performing the procedure under the indirect supervision of an R.T.
+The rate of student progress is dependent upon the ability, dedication, and initiative of the student to comprehend and perform the various tasks.
+Students must be directly supervised by a qualified Radiographer until competency is achieved. - 3.
+As the student gains experience in assisting with various procedure(s), he/she can perform the exams under the direct supervision of a qualified Radiographer to demonstrate competency.
+Once the student has achieved competency, he/she may work under indirect supervision of a qualified Radiographer.